Articles

 Mid-Atlantic Compliance Conference – AI Solutions and Best Practices for the Financial Industry

-On October 16, 2025 Rebecca Escario, CAMS will be moderating a panel at the Mid-Atlantic Compliance Conference titled Emerging AI Solutions and Best Practices for the Financial Industry.
-The session will explore how cutting-edge AI technologies are transforming compliance management in financial institutions.
+Rebecca Escario, CAMS moderated a panel at the Mid-Atlantic Compliance Conference titled, Emerging AI Solutions and Best Practices for the Financial Industry, in October 2025.
+The session explored how cutting-edge AI technologies are transforming compliance management in financial institutions.

 MBA Compliance and Risk Management Conference – Fraud Risk in Mortgage Lending

-Todd Krell will join the Industry Fraud Risk – Best Practices in Residential Mortgage Lending panel, discussing emerging fraud schemes, best practices for detection and prevention, and how to build a proactive, tech-enabled fraud risk strategy on September 29, 2025.
-Monika McCarthy will co-lead the closing super session, alongside top legal and compliance specialists on September 30, 2025.
+Todd Krell joined the Industry Fraud Risk – Best Practices in Residential Mortgage Lending panel, discussing emerging fraud schemes, best practices for detection and prevention, and how to build a proactive, tech-enabled fraud risk strategy.
+Monika McCarthy co-led the closing super session, alongside top legal and compliance specialists in September 2025.

-Rebecca Escario, CAMS will be a co-presenter for the ACBB Compliance Anchor webinar, From Uncertainty to Compliance: Taking the First Steps in Implementing AI at Your Institution on November 12, 2025.
+Rebecca Escario, CAMS will be a co-presenter for the Compliance Anchor® webinar series, From Uncertainty to Compliance: Taking the First Steps in Implementing AI at Your Institution on November 12, 2025.
 The webinar will guide financial institution attendees through AI terminology, assumptions, possibilities, and governance requirements.

 Money20/20 USA 2025 – Structuring AI for Easy Regulatory Reviews

-On October 27, 2025, Monika McCarthy will take the stage at Money20/20 USA on the panel: “Audit-Ready Algorithms: Structuring AI for Easy Regulatory Reviews.”
-Monika will share practical strategies for embedding transparency and explainability into AI systems to meet regulatory expectations and reduce friction during audits and examinations.
-With AI’s growing role in expanding credit access, she will emphasize the importance of aligning models with fair lending laws and regularly testing against bias.
+Monika McCarthy took the stage in October 2025 at Money20/20 USA on the panel: “Audit-Ready Algorithms: Structuring AI for Easy Regulatory Reviews.”
+She shared key considerations for embedding transparency and explainability into AI systems to meet regulatory expectations and reduce friction during audits and examinations.
+With AI’s growing role in expanding credit access, she emphasized the importance of aligning models with fair lending laws and regularly testing against bias.

 Regulation E Back to Basics: Remittance Transfers